 IIASA is committed to a working environment that promotes equality, diversity, tolerance and inclusion within its workforce.
 This is reflected in our Core Values.
 We encourage qualified candidates from all religious, ethnic, and social backgrounds to apply.
 In the case that candidates are equally qualified, preference will be given to applicants from countries where IIASA has National or Regional Members.

 IIASA employees enjoy an attractive package of benefits which include among others:

 - A competitive salary which is exempt from taxation in the host country of Austria. (subject to the principle of income aggregation)

 - Educational subsidies for children of school age enrolled in private schools in Austria

-- A generous annual leave entitlement including five weeks of annual leave and seven further institute days off
+- A generous annual leave entitlement including five weeks of annual leave and five further institute days off

 - Tax free shopping privileges

 - Moving and settlement allowances and paid home leave for employees in scientific and professional categories hired from international locations (rules apply)